cyberphone/web2native-bridge/README.md

     });

     port.postMessage({greeting:'Native app, how are you doing?'});
-    // Note: JS serialization makes the above a genuine JSON object
+    // Note: JavaScript serialization makes the above a genuine JSON object

     port.disonnect();  // Not much of a conversation going on here...